Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 #endif
 ```
-For more details, refer to the [AI Engine Documentation](https://docs.amd.com/search/all?filters=Document_ID~%2522UG1076%2522_%2522UG1079%2522&content-lang=en-US) for details.
+For more details, refer to the [AI Engine Documentation](https://docs.amd.com/search/all?filters=Document_ID~%2522UG1076%2522_%2522UG1079%2522&content-lang=en-US).

-Note that for running on the hardware (hw) or hardware emulation (hw_emu), the main() function is not required.
-In this case, it is only necessary to create an instance of the platform and graph, and the PS Host application code controls it through XRT calls.
+When running on hardware (`hw`) or hardware emulation (`hw_emu`), the `main()` function is not required.
+Instead, create an instance of the platform and graph.
+The PS host application code controls it through XRT calls.
 (See PS Host Application in the following section)

 </details>